-We welcome those who are home for Christmas, enjoy these special days with your loved ones.
-Those who can’t make it home are in our prayers.
-The bereaved are in our thoughts and your loved ones are remembered in our Masses.
-We thank you for your support and wish you a very happy and joy filled Christmas.
-Peace, health and blessings to you all throughout the year ahead.
-Fr.
-Kerry & Fr Billy
+Fr Kerry joins me in wishing you all a Happy Christmas.
+We welcome those who are home for Christmas, may you enjoy these special days with your loved ones.
+We pray for those who can’t make it home and for their families.
+We remember those who have been bereaved, your loved ones are remembered in our Masses.
+Thanks to everybody for all your support, we wish you peace, health and blessings throughout the year ahead.

 Loving God, on this Christmas Day we give

 thanks that Jesus, your Son, has come into

 our world bringing us gifts of peace and joy.

 Bless us as we sit together at this table for